A unified framework for learning with nonlinear model classes from arbitrary linear samples: Examples

-Half-half sampling schemes have been used in various imaging applications \cite{adcock2017breaking,lustig2007sparse,chauffert2014variable,romberg2008imaging,studer2011compressive}.
-Note that such a scheme subdivides the indices $\{1,\ldots,N\}$ into two \textit{levels}: fully sampled and randomly subsampled.
+Half-half sampling has been used in various imaging applications \cite{adcock2017breaking,lustig2007sparse,chauffert2014variable,romberg2008imaging,studer2011compressive}.
+Such schemes subdivide the indices $[N]$ into two \textit{levels}: fully sampled and randomly subsampled.
 In practice, it is often desirable to have further control over the sampling, by subdividing into more than two levels.
-This is known as \textit{multilevel random subsampling} \cite{adcock2017breaking} (see also \cite[Chpts.\ 4 \& 11]{adcock2021compressive}).
+This is known as \textit{multilevel random subsampling} \cite{adcock2017breaking}.
 It can be formulated within this framework in a similar way. }